 COMMON BRAND NAME(S): Lucentis

-USES: This medication is used to treat a certain serious eye condition (age-related macular degeneration).
+USES: This medication is used to treat certain serious eye conditions (such as age-related macular degeneration, macular edema).
 It is used to help prevent decreased vision and blindness.
 Ranibizumab works by slowing the growth of abnormal new blood vessels in the eye and decreasing leakage from these blood vessels.

-HOW TO USE: This medication is given by injection into the affected eye(s) by a health care professional.
+This medication is given by injection into the affected eye(s) by a health care professional.
 The affected eye is numbed before each injection.
-After the injection, you will remain in the doctor's office for a while, and your eye will be monitored.
+Your eye will be monitored before the injection.
+After the injection, you will remain in the doctor's office for a while, and your eye will continue to be monitored.

 Use this medication regularly to get the most benefit from it.